jj8081/react-rendering-app/README.md

 To install TypeScript please refer to https://www.typescriptlang.org/download.

 To install the cors, express and fetch-node modules please run the command 'npm i [npm module or package name]'.
-To install express please run the commen in the /cors-server directory.
+To install express please run that command in the /cors-server directory.

 # How to Run The Project